 Notification to members following approval

+Insurers will also notify policyholders affected by the changes of the premium increases for their particular product.
 Insurers must provide consumers with a reasonable period of notice prior to a premium increase taking effect (section 93-20 of the Private Health Insurance Act 2007

 ).
 The industry developed Code of Conduct also provides information about the obligations of insurers in providing information to their members.
 This provides consumers with an opportunity to shop around for a different product or a different insurer if they are unhappy with the premium increase for their particular product.